falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-{click}
-The Log Adapter class may look very simple, this is for a reason...
+The Log Adapter class may look very simple, but this is for a reason...
 We won't have any tests covering this adapter, which
 means we need to lower the risk of implementing a bug here.
-Given all we wanted to do was to update the interface we were
-coding against to be testable, then this is all that we need to do

 I have updated our test suite to now use the ILog interface instead of Microsoft's ILogger
 Our ILog interface has the same signature as the extension so this works without issue